joey12725/st-repeating-field-group/README.md

 st.write(rows)
 ```

-In this example, the "school_name" field will only be displayed if "is_student" is checked, and the "job_title" field will only be displayed if "is_student" is not checked.
+In this example, the "school_name" field will only be displayed if "is_student" is checked, while the "job_title" and "salary_range" fields will only be displayed if "is_student" is not checked.

 ### Supported Field Types

 The `generate_repeating_field_group` function supports the following field types:

-- `str`: Text input
+- `str` or `"str"`: Text input
-- `int`: Integer input
+- `int` or `"int"`: Integer input
-- `float`: Float input
+- `float` or `"float"`: Float input
 - `"choice"`: Dropdown selection
 - `"date"`: Date input
 - `"toggle_switch"`: Toggle switch
 - `"checkbox"`: Checkbox
 - `"slider"`: Slider input
+- `"range_slider"`: Range slider input

 ### Parameters